RyanAustin7/itp/Midterm/Phase3/Phase3.md

 ## Part 2: Calling Functions and Executing

-### As I mentioned earlier, I thought it would be funny to make small scale faces and use tehm as the eyes of the big central face, so that's what I did.
+### As I mentioned earlier, I thought it would be funny to make small scale faces and use them as the eyes of the big central face, so that's what I did.
 I ended up getting a little carried away and making 4 even tinier faces for the 2 small faces.
 I spent some playing with dimensions and coordinates to get them to fit exactly in the eye spots.
 This is what the code for that section looks like:

 def draw():